Teast

 The biggest hiring period for schools is in February and March, as well as August.
 Most schools also hire teachers throughout the year, so you will be able to secure a job whenever it is convenient for you to move to Taiwan.
 Universities will do most of their hiring in August, but you can still find a few jobs during the year.

-• Update your CV.
-You should make sure your CV is updated with all your latest qualifications and experience, even if it's not related to teaching.
-You should highlight your strengths and write a brief passage about yourself and why you want to teach in Taiwan.
+Update Your CV: Ensure your CV reflects your latest qualifications and experiences, even if they're not directly related to teaching.
+Highlight your strengths and include a brief personal statement explaining why you're interested in teaching in Taiwan.